Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Moving Custom Field Data

 Your first option is to do nothing.
-If the information doesn't matter to you, there's no point in working to migrate it from Aperture to Lightroom.
-I don't really care about transferring the 500px URL in my Library, so I won't make any effort.
-However, I do care about the Copyright fields and the Published field (it shows the date I used one of my images on my web site).
-That's data I want to save, so I need to put it in a new location.
+If the information doesn’t matter to you, there’s no point in working to migrate it from Aperture to Lightroom.
+I don’t really care about transferring the 500px URL in my Library, so I won’t make any effort.
+However, I do care about the Copyright fields and the Published field (it shows the date I used one of my images on my website).
+That’s the data I want to save, so I need to put it in a new location.

 The first thing to do is look at fields that are common between Aperture and Lightroom.
 Both use IPTC fields, some of which are very likely unused.
 Since Lightroom has a much richer implementation of IPTC than Aperture, chances are good that you can find unwed fields in both programs.

 Now you have two options to move this information.
 The first is to do it programmatically with AppleScript.
 You can get Apple’s Aperture 3 AppleScript Reference Guide as a PDF.
 It’s not that large and AppleScript isn’t very difficult for most programmers.